thunkable/docs-thunkable-com/android/components/push-notifications.md

 #### Push immediately or schedule the notification

 One Signal allows users to send a push notification immediately or schedule one for later.
-You can also select their more intelligent timing that optimizes for a user's timezone or most likely to click time
+You can also select their more intelligent timing that optimizes for a user's timezone or most likely to click time.

+IMPORTANT: It may take a few minutes for your first push notification to go through

 ![](/assets/push-fig-7.png)